bobrocke/bobrocke.github.io/_posts/2025-02-03-what-is-clean-syntax.md

 Needless to say, once you've worked with PHP and Laravel for a while, you eye will not notice the complexity of the code quite as much.
 And you may actually prefer being explicit about what you want the code to do.

-But I'm a hobbyist without the experience to digest a block of PHP or to know what classes and namespaces to include as easily as the professionals.
+But I'm a hobbyist without the experience to digest a block of PHP or to know what classes and namespaces to include as quickly as the professionals can.
+So I'm liking Ruby on Rails, so far.